 In developed areas, continuous sidewalks should be provided on both sides of a roadway, minimizing the number of pedestrian crossings required.
 [If sidewalks are only on one side], the sidewalk should be provided on the side that minimizes the number of pedestrian crossings.

-Pedestrian requirements must be fully considered in the design of intersections [including taking into consideration the following concerns:] crossings and pedestrian curb cut ramp locations; minimizing curb radius at corners; walking speed, pedestrian flow capacity, traffic control, yielding and delays.
+Pedestrian requirements must be fully considered in the design of intersections [including taking into consideration the following concerns: crossings and pedestrian curb cut ramp locations; minimizing curb radius at corners; walking speed, pedestrian flow capacity, traffic control, yielding and delays].

 All new and reconstructed sidewalks must be accessible to and usable by person with disabilities in accordance with the Americans with Disabilities Act and the Massachusetts Architectural Access Board.

-Dedicated bicycle facilities, including conventional and physically separated bike lanes or cycle tracks, must be fully considered and implemented in the design of streets and intersections wherever possible.
+Dedicated bicycle facilities, including conventional and physically separated bike lanes or cycle tracks, must be fully considered and implemented in the design of streets and intersections, wherever possible.

-Along roadway segments, greater separation of motor vehicle and non-motorized users should be provided by implementing cycle tracks, buffered or conventional bicycle lanes, bicycle boxes, shoulders, or buffered sidewalks.
+Along roadway segments, separation of motor vehicle and non-motorized users should be provided by implementing cycle tracks, buffered or conventional bicycle lanes, bicycle boxes, shoulders, or buffered sidewalks.

 Where motorized and non-motorized users cannot be separated, traffic calming should be prioritized to implement a low-speed shared street [not to exceed 30 mph primae facia or posted speed] compatible with bicycle and pedestrian speeds on non-federal aid eligible roads.